-The Seattle housing market as well as housing markets around the globe were undoubtedly impacted by the coronavirus outbreak earlier in 2020.
+The Seattle housing market as well as housing markets around the globe were undoubtedly impacted by the coronavirus outbreak that hit the world in the early months of 2020.
 The virus has not only changed the way people make large purchases such as cars and property, but has also altered the way people learn, work, eat, travel, and gather.

-However, people continue to sell and buy houses for a variety of reasons.
+However, people continue to sell and buy houses for a variety of reasons, and in 2021 Seattle’s housing market is hotter than ever.
 Here’s a summary of Seattle’s current housing market.

 [Related: The Complete Guide to Moving to Seattle]

-Many people want to move out of the crowded cities into smaller towns, especially if they are starting to work remotely from home.
-People are looking for value and lower population density, which means a suburban boom in the U.S. housing market could be on the horizon.
-Since they can skip the commute into the office, Seattleites are finding more affordable, larger homes in Pierce and Snohomish counties.
+Initially, the pandemic caused many people to want to move out of the crowded cities into smaller towns, especially if they were starting to work remotely from home.
+People are still looking for value and lower population density, which means Washington state continues to see a suburban shift.
+Cities like Bellingham, Paulsbo, and Puyallup have seen an increase of ex-Seattleites move to their less crowded areas.

-Mortgage rates are also at a historical low, which gives buyers more incentive to get out there and purchase a home.
-Meanwhile, real estate agents are still struggling to find enough houses to meet this steady increase in demand, and adapting to new virtual tactics (such as FaceTime or Skype) for showing properties.
+Mortgage rates in Washington are also at a historical low, and are continuing to decrease, which gives buyers more incentive to get out there and purchase a home.

-Seattle’s home prices have always been high, and with demand outweighing supply, the market is definitely leaning in favor of sellers at the close of 2020.
+Seattle’s home prices have always been high, and with demand continuing to outweigh supply, the market is definitely leaning in favor of sellers mid-way through 2021.
 Since home sellers aren’t struggling to find interest in their homes, they can keep higher price points without consequence and have the upper hand in negotiations.
+In fact, approximately 4,500 Seattle-area homes sold for more than $100,000 above asking price so far this year.

 [Related: Guide to Closing Costs in Washington State]